akashdeo/SoftwareMetrics/README.md

 ## How to build

-Navigate to the root folder of the project, and open console. <br>
+Navigate to the root folder of the github project, and open console. <br>
 Use the following code to build the project.
 <code>
 mvn clean install